ElliotGestrin/NAOChat/configs/README.md

 - **talker** ["terminal"/"speaker"/"nao"]: How a response is communicated. "terminal" will give text responses in the terminal, "speaker" will use text to speech over device speaker and "nao" will use the NAO specified by the IP parameter.
 Not case sensitive.

-- **listener** ["terminal"/"mic"]: How GPT hears you. "terminal" will take text input from the terminal and "mic" will use device microphone.
+- **listener** ["terminal"/"mic"/"timer"]: How GPT hears you. "terminal" will take text input from the terminal, "mic" will use device microphone and "timer" will pause for a duration set by

 - stream [bool]: If the response from ChatGPT should be streamed line-by-line or in a single chunk.